JanHerca/urantiapedia/output/wikijs/en/article/Dick_Bain_and_Meredith_Sprunger/How_Christian_is_UB.md

 _The Urantia Book_ describes an eminently reasonable picture of life after death.
 Our spiritual growth continues just where we left off in our mortal existence.
 We are resurrected on the “mansion worlds” of our local system with a “morontia” body, which is part material and part spiritual, and gradually acquire a more spiritual existence.
 The entire spiritual universe is a great educational university of learning and achievement where we are prepared for future service.
 On our ascending journey, even as on Urantia, we meet with many trials and frustrations.

 > But long before reaching Havona, these ascendant children of time have learned to feast upon uncertainty, to fatten upon disappointment, to enthuse over apparent defeat, to invigorate in the presence of difficulties, to exhibit indomitable courage in the face of immensity, and to exercise unconquerable faith when confronted with the challenge of the inexplicable.
-Long since, the battle cry of these pilgrims became: “In liaison with God, nothing — absolutely nothing — is impossible.” ([UB 26:5.3](/en/The_Urantia_Book/26#p5_3))
+Long since, the battle cry of these pilgrims became: “In liaison with God, nothing — absolutely nothing — is impossible.” (<a id="a108_491"></a>[UB 26:5.3](/en/The_Urantia_Book/26#p5_3))

 We proceed through the local universe, the superuniverse, the central universe, and graduate to the Isle of Paradise where we meet the Universal Father, and are conducted into the Corps of Finality in preparation for greater service in eternity.

-> You humans have begun an endless unfolding of an almost infinite panorama, a limitless expanding of neverending, ever-widening spheres of opportunity for exhilarating service, matchless adventure, sublime uncertainty, and boundless attainment. ([UB 108:6.8](/en/The_Urantia_Book/108#p6_8))
+> You humans have begun an endless unfolding of an almost infinite panorama, a limitless expanding of neverending, ever-widening spheres of opportunity for exhilarating service, matchless adventure, sublime uncertainty, and boundless attainment. (<a id="a112_247"></a>[UB 108:6.8](/en/The_Urantia_Book/108#p6_8))

 ## Reflections